MohdFarhanS/sentinelix-backend/README.md

 - **Uptime monitoring** — register any URL to be pinged on a custom interval; a goroutine-per-monitor scheduler tracks consecutive failures and triggers "down" notifications through a dedicated notifier interface.
+- **Public status page** — a fully isolated, read-only service (`cmd/status-api`) serves aggregate uptime status per project, with no dependency on the dashboard's auth, WebSocket, or business logic — see [Isolated Status API](#isolated-status-api-cmdstatus-api) below.

 ## Tech Stack